 Property sales in Malaga

-- Resale property sales fell by 27.5% but purchase of new-build properties in Malaga went up by 26.2%.
+- Resale property sales rose by 7.8% but purchases of new-build properties in Malaga dropped by 18.8%.

 - Malaga had the third-highest number of new-build sales per 1,000 inhabitants in Spain.

 Time spent on the market

 The length of time a property spends on the market is a good indication of market temperature.
 A study of properties listed in Idealista found that in April, 40% of homes on the market spent less than one week.
 Nearly a third changed hands in under 3 months.
 The Costa del Sol property market experienced a similar trend.

 Rental returns in Malaga